3 What to Expect

 Most importantly, remember to be patient and diligent.
 Practice takes time and improvement is gradual.
 Often the individual performer has trouble recognizing the improvement without utilizing some form of recording or feedback.
 If you get excessively frustrated, take a break from that music for a while and play or sing something you know well and enjoy.
 This will ensure that you keep your practice session in balance.

+How much practice will be expected?
 As with many aspects of this book, the answer to this question will vary from institution to institution and from teacher to teacher.
 A performance major is likely to be expected to spend three or more hours each day on their principal instrument (voice is included).
 For music education and other music majors, expectations will vary greatly.
 Generally, at least one hour of practice a day in your primary area will be required in addition to practice time on piano and, possibly, secondary instruments or areas.

-Other Skills: Technology
+Technology

 In the past few decades technology has become a significant presence in the music industry.
 From recording and editing to creation of music through electronics to music teaching, technology is here to stay.
-It has already become an indelible part of our world and will be a vital part of your future career in music.
+It has already become an indispensable part of our world and will be a vital part of your future career in music.
 It will be important for you to understand and be able to utilize the available technology.
 We will give you a brief overview of some of the technology you should know about moving forward, however, please keep in mind that there are full courses and degree programs available focusing on music technology.

 Recording and editing has been an integral part of the music industry for a very long time, however, it is easier now than ever before.
 High quality and high functioning personal technology has made the capabilities and opportunities skyrocket.
 What once required a rented recording studio with equipment and an engineer, now often requires only a phone, a computer, and a microphone.